Cancun’s hotel district on Blvd. Kukulcan. Maya Riviera photo by Safa.

 Furthermore, while the kids loon around in Xel-Ha dad can play golf on one of half a dozen courses or go Deep Sea Fishing while mum can go snorkelling or scuba diving with one of the many dive centers along the coast.

-La Riviera Maya is on the north-east cost of the Yucatan Peninsula in the state of Quintana Roo, Mexico.
+Maya Riviera is on the north-east cost of the Yucatan Peninsula in the state of Quintana Roo, Mexico.

 A typical Cancun beach view from a resort hotel.
 Photo by Shawn.